-- Design print (brochures, one-pagers) and digital (user-friendly website) content - Organize, sponsor and/or attend outreach events in communities that are home to socially disadvantaged individuals - Report on progress toward meeting CTHAF goals - Create and maintain dashboards, regular reports to media and public officials - Develop and utilize feedback loops that support continuous improvement of CTHAF - Organize surveys, focus groups, testimonials to collect feedback from beneficiaries
+- Develop content and marketing materials with clear and consistent messaging in multiple languages - Design print (brochures, one-pagers) and digital (user-friendly website) content - Organize, sponsor and/or attend outreach events in communities that are home to socially disadvantaged individuals - Report on progress toward meeting CTHAF goals - Create and maintain dashboards, regular reports to media and public officials - Develop and utilize feedback loops that support continuous improvement of CTHAF - Organize surveys, focus groups, testimonials to collect feedback from beneficiaries

 CHFA will leverage existing partnerships while nurturing new collaborations with organizations and individuals that frequently interact with distressed homeowners.
-Collaborative outreach will include community-based information sessions as well as cobranded campaigns that leverage trusted organizations to deliver CTHAF messaging to people where they are in a manner that considers their access to (or lack thereof) technology.
+Collaborative outreach will include community-based information sessions as well as cobranded campaigns that leverage trusted organizations to deliver CTHAF messaging to people where they are in a manner that considers their access to technology (or lack thereof).
 These efforts may include articles in church bulletins or community newsletters; canvasing neighborhoods that have been identified through data analysis to be home to higher concentrations of distressed homeowners; and direct mailers to those homeowners who lack consistent access to the internet or who may be unable to leave their homes to attend local events.